kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-WebGauntlet2/README.md

 > Filters: or and true false union like = > < ; -- /* */ admin

 Well, damn!
-SQLite has two comments and they are both filtered (; and --), so for this challenge the Password field is also in play.
+SQLite has two comments, and they are both filtered (; and --), so for this challenge, the Password field is also in play.

-From the WG challenge, we know we can use the `||` to make admin.
-But for the Password field we need something that will return true.
+From the WG challenge, we know we can use the `||` to make "admin".
+But for the Password field, we need something that will return true.

-Because `or`, `and`, `true` etc. are out of play I get negative thoughts.
-And normally I would try to not dwell on them, but negatives are the answer!
+Because `or`, `and`, `true`, etc., are out of play, I get negative thoughts.
+Normally, I try not to dwell on them, but negatives are the answer!

 We can use something like `a' is not 'z` because this will be true!